saeidehmahboub/wp-custom-theme/README.md

 ## Introduction

-This is my technical challenge a custom WordPress theme.
+This is my custom WordPress theme.
 It has a page that included a list of courses.

 ## Installation and Configuration